HOMBRE Exclusive: CDMX Secretary of Tourism Nathalie Desplas On The Future Of ‘The City That Has It All’

 H: We understand CDMX is very welcoming to LGBTQ+ communities, tell us about that.

 ND: In terms of LGBTQ+ we are one of the most advanced capitals in the Americas.
-LGBTQ+ is very important to us because we are city of innovation and rights.
+LGBTQ+ is very important to us because we are a city of innovation and rights.
 We have awards as the best urban destination.
 That is one of our sub-genres but we have many others.

 H: What are some other types of tourism you develop and attract?